And well, let me take a cigar out of my court meeting.

 And every time I hear it, I say, why don't you say that tomorrow?

-Why there is it's it's the consultants combined with the fear of media.
+There is, and it's the consultants combined with the fear of media.

-And you remember all the people who would tell you you ought to be with this guy when there's not a camera around.
+And you remember all the people who would tell you, you ought to be with this guy when there's not a camera around.

 This guy can go 45 minutes without a single stutter, without repeating a word, without a pause.